Baelon Targaryen (son of Jaehaerys I)

 In 101 AC, Baelon complained of a stitch in his side during a hunting trip.
 The pain worsened after he returned to King's Landing, and he eventually became bedridden in the Tower of the Hand.
 After five days of illness, Baelon died of a burst belly.
 His funeral pyre was personally lit by his father, King Jaehaerys.

 Baelon was married to his younger sister, Alyssa, and had three sons with her: Viserys, Daemon, and Aegon.
-Alyssa died the same year Aegon was born following a difficult labour, Aegon died the following year, just shy of his first nameday.
+Alyssa died in 84 AC, the same year Aegon was born, following a difficult labor.
+Aegon died the following year, just shy of his first nameday.
+Baelon's granddaughter by Viserys, Rhaenyra Targaryen, was born in 97 AC.
+Baelon would eventually have seven grandchildren (five who survived to adulthood), but Rhaenyra is the only one he has known in his lifetime.
+His granddaughter, Baela Targaryen, was named after him.